esh22nika/broker_lead_management/README.md

 ## Architecture

-Browser (React) to Nginx to the Spring Boot backend to MySQL.
+Browser (React) to Nginx to the Spring Boot backend to PostgreSQL.

 ![Architecture diagram](docs/architecture-diagram.png)